Richardn2002/arduino-dw1000-lite/README.md

 If you are working on a high school project that requires the use of UWB (most likely for ranging),

-then you have came to the right place.
+then you have come to the right place.

 Usage
 ---